mou288/trader_sentiment_analysis/README.md

 ---
-## the ipynb file doesnot render or shows error on github, you can download and view it
+## If the ipynb file does not render or shows error on github, you can download and view it locally
 ---

 ## Overview